ssun5/ssun5.github.io/src/index.md

 ---
 Hello!
 My name is **Shan-Wei Sun** and here you can check out some my projects.
 Please enjoy.

+This website is under active development.

 # Recent Works

 {% set items = [
+  { image: '/assets/img/cg_walker/x1_orbit_fine.png', title: 'Bipedal Compass-Gait Walker', caption: 'A MATLAB simulation of a passive compass-gait walker on an incline, using Lagrangian/Newton–Euler dynamics and a simple impact model.
+This project explores how gait evolves into periodic orbits, bifurcations, and chaos as the slope parameter varies.', url: '/posts/cg_walker'}, { image: '/assets/img/tetris/tetris_cover.jpg', title: 'Autonomous Tetris Agent', caption: 'In this project, I use reinforcement learning techniques to train a computer agent to play the game of Tetris.', url: '/posts/tetris'}, { image: '/assets/img/opamp/opamp_note1.jpeg', title: 'OpAmp Design & Calculations', caption: 'This post covers the design and calculations for a simple 2-stage operational amplifier.', url: '/posts/opamp'}, { image: '/assets/img/soft_tracker/device_and_markers.jpg', title: 'Surface Referencing Soft Bodies', caption: 'A low-cost, optical based solution for positional tracking of medical device contact along human skin.', url: '/posts/soft_tracker'},

   { image: '/assets/img/test_image.png', title: 'Flexible Robotic Tentacle', caption: 'Caption for test image 1.
 Should show an image of a robotic tentacle.' }, { image: '/assets/img/Bent_R_V_Q.jpg', title: 'Modeling of a Thin-Film Resistor', caption: 'Thin-film resistor model showing equipotential lines, current flow, and calculated resistance.' }, { image: '/assets/img/zs_boards.jpeg', title: 'Look for the Mark', caption: 'Many PCBs I have designed bare my signature.
 Look around, you might find one!' }